NEMD Summer School 2026

 Programme

-The summer school runs over two intensive days, covering fundamentals through to cutting-edge applications of NEMD with a focus on fluid dynamics and interfacial phenomena.
-Topics include viscosity, heat flux, slip lengths, liquid-vapour surface tension, and multiscale modelling approaches for nanoscale fluids.
+The summer school runs over two intensive days, covering fundamentals through to cutting-edge applications of NEMD for fluids and interfaces.
+Topics include slip lengths, heat fluxes, interfacial thermal transport, liquid-vapour interfaces, nanoscale hydrodynamics, machine learning potentials, and multiscale modelling, with hands-on sessions on ARCHER2.

 TipHow is this summer school different?